arynishere/ansible-node-exporter/README.md

 # Install node on dest hosts
 ## command
-To install on all nodes, you need to enter the following command and be sure to note that in your yml file, in the host section, you must enter the name that you put in the hosts file
-Be careful, inside the yml file in the section "- hosts: "name set in hosts file" "Be sure to enter the name of the host in the hosts file or any file you have entered to set your hosts in this line of the yaml file.
+To install on all nodes, you need to enter the following command and be sure to note that in your yml file, in the host section, you must enter the name that you put in the hosts file Be careful, inside the yml file in the section "- hosts: "name set in hosts file"

 ```
 vim / nano node-install.yml
 change first line : - hosts: "name set in hosts file"